anliksim/edu-go-mod/README.md

 # Go Module Example

-A hello world app with goland using go modules.
+A hello world app with golang using go modules.